 Food

-Admiral manages to combine traditional pubs upstairs with contemporary restaurants in the basement downstairs.
+Admiral combines traditional pubs upstairs with contemporary restaurants in the basement downstairs.
 It hosts gigs and parties, and the basement bars offer beer and stone-baked pizza for a diverse clientele.

-There are many bars on Sauchiehall street, but Variety bar is unique on its own.
+There are many bars on Sauchiehall Street, but Variety Bar is unique.
 It is among the oldest pubs in Glasgow.
-The Variety bar on Sauchiehall street has also been featured among the 50 best Dive bars in the world and is often mentioned among the best pubs in Glasgow’s local magazines.
+The Variety bar on Sauchiehall Street has also been featured among the 50 best Dive bars worldwide and is often mentioned among the best pubs in Glasgow’s local magazines.

-It is a bar/pub with numerous drink offerings and not a food restaurant.
+It is a bar/pub with numerous drinks, not a food restaurant.

 Interiors